 October 29, 2015

-When it comes to household cleaning products, your first priority is probably, well, cleanliness – whatever it takes to get rid of the grime and make it shine.
+When it comes to household cleaning products, your first priority is probably, well, cleanliness – whatever it takes to get rid of the grime and make your home clean and shine.
 To many people, even the unpleasant odor chlorinated solutions leave behind is a sign of sterility, a job well done.
 But the residue of some of these chemicals can be even worse than the mess they were intended to clean in the first place.
 They can compromise not only your health, but the health of your children, too – even the environment on a local and global scale.

 Studies show that the average American household contains up to 62 toxic chemicals for various uses.
 Among these hazardous additives are phthalates (in fragrance products), triclosan (in liquid dishwashing detergent), 2-Butoxyethanol (in multi-purpose cleaners) and even chlorine (in laundry whiteners and toilet bowl cleaners).
 Every time you use cleaning products that contain chemicals such as these, you run the risk of exposure through skin contact and inhalation of vapors.
 And these are just the chemicals that the EPA has approved – many of the chemicals used in this industry are unregulated, or are only just undergoing governmental scrutiny.
 Household cleaning products are also among the top 5 causes for childhood poisoning cases.
 Why keep poison in your house?